 We know you have many questions about how these qualifications will be assessed in the absence of exams.
 We’ve produced two graphics explaining the process and a series of FAQs.
 These Q&As will provide answers to many of the questions you have, and we will add to them as the situation progresses.

 What is happening with summer examinations this year?

 Welsh Government announced that schools would be closed after 20 March and therefore the summer exams could not take place.
 Learners due to sit their GCSEs this summer will be awarded a fair grade to recognise their work.
-Normal arrangements for reporting of Key Stage 4 performance measures will be suspended for this year., The infographic above outlines the routes available for year 10 and year 11 learners.
+Normal arrangements for reporting of Key Stage 4 performance measures will be suspended for this year.

 How will the decision to cancel summer examinations impact me?